-5 Responsibilities of the Employee
+5. Responsibilities of the Employee

-- To ensure they maintain appropriate standards of conduct at all times and comply with any relevant School rules, working practices and conditions of service - To cooperate with any action taken under this procedure - To maintain confidentiality in respect of any action taken under this procedure in the interests of all parties involved in the dispute.
+- To ensure they maintain appropriate standards of conduct at all times and comply with any relevant School rules, working practices and conditions of service - To cooperate with any action taken under this procedure - To maintain confidentiality in respect of any action taken under this procedure in the interests of all parties involved in the disciplinary matter.

-6 Delegated responsibility
+6. Delegated responsibility

-The management of conduct and discipline issues may be delegated to staff other than the Headteacher.
-References to the role of the Headteacher in the policy and procedure include his / her nominee.
+The management of discipline and conduct issues may be delegated to staff other than the Headteacher.
+References to the role of the Headteacher in the policy and procedure include their nominee.